StonecoldLi/Kaggle_Contest_Samli/README.md

    - 5/3 Try Model Ensembing with catBoostRegressor (without high-correlated feature deletion) ,Lgbm(with high-correlated feature deletion) and HistGradientBoostingRegressor, MAE score: 341.84440. 【Catboost_lgb_hgbr.ipynb】
    - 5/6 Try tuning the params of lgbm and get a Mae score of 341.48407.【Catboost_lgb_hgbr_tuning_params.ipynb】
    - 5/7 Try a little trick during predicting the results and get 341.32303.【Catboost_lgb_hgbr_tuning_params_tricks.ipynb】
+#### Private Ranking: 411/1875

+### 05 Prediction of Wild Blueberry Yield (RMSE score, lower the better)
+  - 5/16 Created the Baseline by using RandomForestRegressor 【RMSE: 0.083981】
+  - 5/18 Created the VotingRegressor with the extra data and imputed the missing values by using SimpleImputer (startegy='median') with 5 Regressor Models (GradientBoostingRegressor, HistGradientBoostingRegressor, Catboost, LGBM, XGB) 【RMSE: 0.076014】
+  - 5/20 Created the VotingRegressor with the extra data but care nothing on NaNs.
+Since that, we need Regressor Models which can handling the missing values by themselves to do the VotingRegressor. (https://www.kaggle.com/competitions/playground-series-s3e15/discussion/411353) 【RMSE: 0.075537】